liamromanis101/JWT-Decode/README.md

 pip install base64 hashlib hmac jwt argparse json

 ## Description
 Simple script for creating example jwt tokens with signatures created with a known secret for testing the other scripts.

+Currently this script is not producing 100% valid JWT tokens, working on it.